AVSLab/basilisk/docs/source/Support/User/migratingToBsk2.rst

 Motivation
 ----------
-This document discusses what user-facing changes occured with the new messaging system in Basilisk version 2.0 and higher.
+This document discusses what user-facing changes occurred with the new messaging system in Basilisk version 2.0 and higher.
 The string messaging system is replaced with a smarter message object system that

 - prevents the user from connecting to the wrong message type in the C/C++ code